discohook/discohook/packages/link/README.md

-# discohook/my
+# discohook/link

-This worker is hosted on `my.discohook.app` and is used for linking custom link embeds created by users.
+This worker is hosted on `discohook.link` and is used for linking custom link embeds created by users.

 ## Development